 Evoke emotions.
 If you are moved and passionate about your subject, your audience will mirror those emotions—so don’t be afraid to show them how you are feeling.

-Whatever you’re speaking about—whether it’s a presentation to a client, data your team is reporting on to senior members of your team, or climate change—bring your authentic voice, your passion, and your creativity.
+Whatever you’re speaking about—whether it’s a presentation to a customer, data your team is reporting on to senior members of your team, or climate change— be different, bring your authentic voice, your passion, and your creativity.

 Be different.
 Be visual.
 Show emotions.
 Three simple and effective tools for powerful, memorable communications.